Goally Penguin Logo with Sunglasses

 But we don’t stop there.
 Our Balloon App helps build the skills needed to use AAC by engaging your child with fun, interactive “pop the balloons” exercises.
 It’s a game-changer for kids who need that extra boost in communication.

-To sum up a child repeating words when speaking can be a natural part of language development.
-Or it can be an indicator of underlying challenges, especially for children with autism.
-It’s important to recognize the reasons behind this behavior and explore different types of echolalia to better understand your child’s needs.
-Seeking professional support from speech therapists and utilizing evidence-based therapy approaches can make a legitimate difference in your child’s communication journey.
-And finally, don’t forget about Goally’s digital tools!
-These resources are specifically designed to foster independence, routines, and life skills for children with ADHD and Autism—empowering them as they navigate through the fascinating world of language and communication.
+To sum up, a child repeating words when speaking can be a natural part of language development, or it can indicate underlying challenges, especially for children with autism.
+It’s crucial to recognize the reasons behind this behavior and explore different types of echolalia to fully understand your child’s needs.
+Seeking professional support from speech therapists and utilizing evidence-based therapy approaches can significantly enhance your child’s communication journey.
+And finally, don’t overlook Goally’s digital tools!
+These resources are specifically designed to foster independence, routines, and life skills for children with ADHD and Autism—empowering them as they confidently navigate the fascinating world of language and communication.

 Article by